 MyCase leads to happy clients

 For John, one of the primary selling points of MyCase is its client portal.
 “Being able to communicate with clients and upload and comment on documents is key.
 Also important is seamless billing and invoicing since one of the biggest complaints I’ve had in the past was that billing cycles took so long.
 Not with MyCase.
 I can invoice my clients on a weekly basis rather than every 30 days.
-Incremental invoicing allows my clients to keep tabs on the credit balance on their retainer – thus preventing sticker shock at the end of the day.
-And my clients love PayPros since it affords them the flexibility to automatically access and pay their bills online.”
+Incremental invoicing allows my clients to keep tabs on the credit balance on their retainer – thus preventing sticker shock at the end of the day.”

 The fact that MyCase is web-based is a major benefit as well.
 Having the firm’s data housed in the cloud makes life easier for both John and his clients: “Family law litigation is document intensive and being able access documents quickly is huge.
 Instead of being held hostage to the office or relying on someone at the office to obtain a document or answer a client’s question, MyCase allows me to access a document no matter where I am.
 MyCase lets me satisfy the ‘I want it and I want now’ demand of the 21st century legal client.”